nodejs/node/doc/api/url.md

   - version: v7.0.0
     pr-url: https://github.com/nodejs/node/pull/7234
     description: URLs with a `file:` scheme will now always use the correct number of slashes regardless of `slashes` option.
-A false-y `slashes` option with no protocol is now also respected at all times.
+A falsy `slashes` option with no protocol is now also respected at all times.
 -->